abhirup-ghosh/rooftop-detection-unet-image-segmentation/README.md

 # Project: Image segmentation

 ## **Top-level summary**
 We were provided 30 satellite pictures of houses.
 25 of them had corresponding labels indicating the roofs, and the task was to predict the labels for the other 5.
 We trained a U-Net architecture on an heavily augmented training set (150 images; the initial sample of 25 images was limiting for the U-Net) using T4 GPUs on Colab, and reached a validation accuracy of 94%.
 Below, we provide details of the workflow, which are contained in the two notebooks [here](./notebooks/).
 Using this model, we make predictions for 5 images constituting the test set, and store them [here](./data/predictions/).
+A comparison between test images and labels is [here](./data/predictions/comparison.png).
+The model has some obvious deficiences and there is much room for improvement, some of which I have mentioned in the follow-up section below.

 ## Task Details